neuhalje/hack-copy-track-issues-to-gitlab/README.md

 What
 =====

- This script migrates issues from trac to gitlab.
+ This script migrates trac tickets to gitlab issues.

 Features
 --------
  * Component & Issue-Type are converted to labels
- * Milestones are ignored (or: I did not get the script to set my one single milestone, so I set it manually)
+ * Milestones are created in Gitlab from fixture data manualy grabbed from trac (copy/paste)
  * Comments to issues are copied over
  * Wiki Syntax in comments/descriptions is sanitized for my basic usage